orbs-network/orbs-network-go/README.md

 ### Testing on Docker

-All tests run automatically when the Docker images are built. `./test.sh` is part of the Docker build.
+All tests run automatically when the Docker images are built.
+The script `./test.sh` is part of the Docker build.

 * Run `./docker-build.sh && ./docker-test.sh` to build all images and run E2E tests in a dockerized environment.